Start and Pause CSS Animation

 }

-You can see we’ve done what we did before with calling the animation for Mozilla, WebKit and non WebKit clients.
-All we’re doing here is telling the browser that any element with the class spin applied to it, we want to call our animation and have it spin for 4 seconds for an infinite loop.
+We’ve called the animation for Mozilla, WebKit, and non-WebKit clients.
+All we’re doing here is telling the browser that for any element with the class spin applied to it, we want to call our animation and have it spin for four seconds for an infinite loop.

 Fading

-Here we’re going to use the same principles as we just looked at above to create a fading animation.
+In this tutorial, we’ll use the same principles as above to create a fading animation.
 This is what we’re going for:

 @-webkit-keyframes fade {